Trighap52/BuildKit-tutorial/scenarios/buildkit-tutorial/assets/step4.md

 - Use the Node.js 14 runtime.
 - Set the working directory in the container.
 - Copy the necessary files and install dependencies.
-- Expose port 8080 and run the application.
+- Expose port 3000 and run the application.

-## Build the Docker Image with BuildKit**
+## **Step 4: Build the Docker Image with BuildKit**

 Now, let’s build the Docker image using BuildKit.
-In your terminal, run the following command to build the image:
+Make sure BuildKit is enabled, and run the following command to build the image:

 ```bash
 docker build -t myapp .